SwiftSage/SwiftSage/swiftsage/prompt_templates/sage_template.md

 We are not sure if the current solution is correct, can you provide a critical feedback on the current solution and suggest a revised plan for the next steps.
 Consider any challenges or improvements needed.

 If the solution and answer are correct, please set `solved` to `"True"`, and leave `critical_feedback` and `reasoning_steps` empty.
 Please point out the errors in the current solution if there are any in the `critical_feedback` field, and then provide the revised plan in the `reasoning_steps` field, and finally provide the final answer in the `final_answer` field.
+Note that the code should not ask for any input from console, but it should be self-contained and print the final answer at the end.

 Format your response in the following format: